 CHAIRPERSON: Rex Dowden

 Entries will be accepted on Wednesday, Sept.
-27th, between 8:00 a.m. and 6:00 p.m.
+26th, between 8:00 a.m. and 6:00 p.m.
 Fresh cut flowers will be judged Wednesday evening, Sept.
-27th beginning at 7:00 p.m.
-Judging will continue to other categories and will be completed, if necessary, all entries will be judged on Thursday, September 28th, between 8:00 a.m. and 1:00 p.m.
+26th beginning at 7:00 p.m.
+Judging will continue to other categories if time permits.
+If necessary, remaining entries will be judged on Thursday, September 27th, between 8:00 a.m. and 1:00 p.m.

 Do not use "Plant Shine" or any other chemical cleaner on plants.Use of chemicals will disqualify plants from entry.
 Plants may be cleaned with water only.